 The attorneys at Calfee, Halter & Griswold represent numerous clients in the technology sector in multiple practice areas, including Corporate and Finance, Intellectual Property (including patent prosecution, patent portfolio management, and IP litigation), Government Relations, Labor and Employment, Employee Benefits and Executive Compensation, Litigation, and Insurance Coverage, among other areas.
 Our Washington, D.C. office includes a Federal Government Relations practice well-versed in relevant initiatives such as the CHIPS Act.
 With offices across the state of Ohio and Washington, D.C., we collaborate closely with our clients and with our partners across our practice areas to ensure that we identify and deliver the most efficient and strategic legal solutions available.
 We look forward to working with tech companies expanding or opening operations in the Buckeye State, as well as the companies providing services that support tech growth in Ohio.

-Learn more about Calfee's commitment to supporting businesses in Ohio here: https://www.calfee.com/calfee-supports-businesses-ohio, or contact Billy Raulerson, the author of this blog post, for more information on the CSA.
+Learn more about Calfee's commitment to supporting businesses in Ohio here: https://www.calfee.com/calfee-supports-businesses-ohio, or contact Billy Raulerson, the author of this blog post, for more information on the CHIPS and Science Act.

 Calfee Connections blogs, vlogs, and other educational content are intended to inform and educate readers about legal developments and are not intended as legal advice for any specific individual or specific situation.
 Please consult with your attorney regarding any legal questions you may have.
 With regard to all content including case studies or descriptions, past outcomes do not predict future results.
 The opinions expressed may not necessarily reflect the viewpoints of all attorneys and professionals of Calfee, Halter & Griswold LLP or its subsidiary, Calfee Strategic Solutions, LLC.